joshhjacobson/wombat-v2s/README.md

 This will place yearly files (2015-2020) for GPP and NEE estimates aggregated to a 0.5-degree monthly resolution into the `data/FLUXCOM_XBase` directory.
 More details are available at https://gitlab.gwdg.de/fluxcom/fluxcomxdata.
 Alternatively, the individual files can be obtained from the [ICOS website](https://doi.org/10.18160/5NZG-JMJE).

-## Intermediate files to reproduce just the inversion
+## Intermediate files to reproduce just the inversions

-The most computationally expensive parts of the workflow are Steps 1 and 2 below, where the basis-function runs are computed and post-processed.
-To ease reproduction of the inversion results, we can provide the necessarily post-processed outputs of Steps 1 to 3 needed to run the inversions and generate the results (Steps 4 and 5 below).
+The most computationally expensive parts of the workflow are Steps 1 and 2 below, where the basis-function runs are computed and postprocessed.
+To ease reproduction of the inversion results, we can provide the necessarily postprocessed outputs of Steps 1 to 3 needed to run the inversions and generate the results (Steps 4 and 5 below).
 These can be provided upon request.

 Once you have the archive, extract the files into the root directory of this repository with